 Remember The 400 Foundation

-Remember the 400’s mission is to empower our youth to tell the true story of the atrocities of the Children of Slavery and our contributions globally; and to affect positive change in economic, equality and social justice where the descendants of those slaves reside today.
+Remember the 400’s mission is to empower our youth to tell the true story of the atrocities of Black Lives and our contributions globally; and to affect positive change in economic, equality and social justice where the descendants of the children of slavery reside today.